Interstate 65 in Kentucky

+Interstate 65 (I-65) is part of the Interstate Highway System that runs 887.30 mi north–south from Mobile, Alabama, to Gary, Indiana.
+The highway crosses Kentucky from south to north, from the Tennessee state line near Franklin to the Indiana state line in Louisville.
+I-65 passes through three of Kentucky's ten largest cities—Bowling Green, Elizabethtown, and Louisville—and serves Mammoth Cave National Park and Fort Knox.
+Kentucky was the first state to complete its portion of I-65, with the final section, located near Franklin, opening in 1970.

 Route description

+I-65 is maintained by the Kentucky Transportation Cabinet (KYTC), along with all other Interstate, U.S., and state highways in Kentucky.
 Along its 137.32 mi length in Kentucky, major attractions I-65 passes include the National Corvette Museum, Mammoth Cave National Park, Bernheim Arboretum and Research Forest, and Fort Knox before entering the state's largest metropolitan area, Louisville.

 It has interchanges with three of the state's parkways.
-The first of these is with the Louie B. Nunn Cumberland Parkway north of Bowling Green between Smiths Grove and Park City.
-At Elizabethtown, it has two more parkway interchanges with the Wendell H. Ford Western Kentucky Parkway and the Martha Layne Collins Bluegrass Parkway.
+The first of these is with the Cumberland Expressway north of Bowling Green between Smiths Grove and Park City.
+At Elizabethtown, it has two more parkway interchanges with the Western Kentucky Parkway and the Bluegrass Parkway.

 I-65 also has interchanges with I-165 (formerly the William H. Natcher Parkway) near Bowling Green, I-265, I-264, and a complex junction with I-64 and I-71 along the south bank of the Ohio River in central Louisville.
 From there, northbound motorists on I-65 cross into Indiana on the Abraham Lincoln Bridge, while southbound I-65 traffic enters Kentucky from Jeffersonville, Indiana, via the John F. Kennedy Memorial Bridge.

 The route is reportedly one of the heaviest traveled corridors in the US, with average daily traffic volumes of 50,000 to 70,000 vehicles.
-Most of the route has been widened to six lanes throughout the state.
+The full route has been widened to at least six lanes throughout the state.
 The widest stretch of I-65 in its entirety is in Louisville, at Kentucky Route 1065 (KY 1065, Outer Loop) where the mainline is 14 lanes wide, with seven lanes on each side.

 The highway crosses the line between the Central Time Zone and Eastern Time Zone at the border of Hart and LaRue counties.

 For most of 2016, the Ohio River Bridges Project routed all I-65 traffic onto the Abraham Lincoln Bridge (a six-lane cable-stayed bridge now carrying only northbound traffic) while rebuilding the deck of the 1963 John F. Kennedy Memorial Bridge to accommodate six lanes of all-southbound traffic.
-The project is also completing the rebuild of the Kennedy Interchange just south of both bridges in Downtown Louisville.
+The project also rebuilt the Kennedy Interchange just south of both bridges in Downtown Louisville.
 On December 30, 2016, both I-65 bridges began using electronic toll collection (ETC) to charge motorists for their use of this previously toll-free Interstate crossing.

 History

-When Interstate 65 signs first went up in Kentucky, state policy dictated that KY 65, a north-south route west of I-65, be renumbered.
-It was designated KY 259, which matched the telephone exchange prefix of the largest town it serves, Leitchfield.